Introduction

 - “The Son has an origin, but God is unoriginated” (RH, 6).

-But that is not what Arius said.
-He did not use the word “time” in this context.
-He said that the Son was “brought into existence … before all times and ages” (RW, 97).
-Time is part of our universe and, presumably, does not exist outside our universe.
-But God, since He gave existence to this universe, exists outside the universe.
-What exists beyond our universe, therefore, is infinitely more than what exists in our universe.
-What Arius said, in other words, is that the Son was begotten in the unknowable and timeless infinity beyond time, and “there was when He was not” only in a metaphysical sense.
+But Arius did not use the word “time” in this context.
+Since he said the Son was “brought into existence … before all times and ages” (RW, 97), the Son was begotten in the unknowable and timeless infinity beyond time, and “there was when He was not” only in a metaphysical sense.
 He did not say that there was literal time before the Son.
-In other words, for our purposes, living within time, the Son has ‘always’ existed.
+For our purposes, living within time, the Son has ‘always’ existed.

 Arius stated: